coding-cluster/Data-Structures-for-New-Programmers/01 - Basics/01 - Introduction to pointers.md

 ## <p align="center">How memory works</p>

 When we talk about program execution, we mostly talk about the RAM (Random Access Memory) and it can be thought of as a big array of bytes.
-Bytes are the basic units of inforation information in computer storage, they consist of eight binary digits.
+Bytes are the basic units of information in computer storage, they consist of eight binary digits.
 Each of these bytes represent one space in memory, and each of them has an address.
 So, when we declare variables in C or C++, we are storing these bytes in memory, and we are giving them an address.
 Of